kgrimSV/Strange_Visitor/services.md

 ---

 ## Short Fiction Coaching
-- **Who&rsquo;s it for?** Writers of flash fiction, short stories, novelettes and novellas
+- **Who&rsquo;s it for?** Writers of flash fiction, short stories, novelettes and novellas who want to submit for publication
-- **What is it?** Kathryn will work with you to edit a suite of short pieces and prepare to submit them for publication.
+- **What is it?** Short fiction coaching involves working with an editor to polish a suite of short pieces and to prepare them for submission.
-- **What does it include?** Developmental editing; line editing; help with the submission process
+- **What does it include?** Big-picture developmental editing; sentence-level line editing; help with the submission process
 - **How much does it cost?** Estimate available upon request

 <br>